Mexico City policy: Related policies

 The Sandbæk Report of the European Union, which calls for the funding of the United Nations Population Fund (UNFPA), was seen by some Catholic commentators as a contrast to the Mexico City policy.
 The European commissioner Poul Nielson said that the European Union wished to "fill the decency gap" left by the Mexico City policy.

 The UNFPA states that it does not "provide support for abortion services".
-Pro-life individuals and organizations have accused the UNFPA of supporting forced abortions by the Chinese government.
+Anti-abortion individuals and organizations have accused the UNFPA of supporting forced abortions by the Chinese government.
 The Bush administration withheld funding from the agency due to concerns about its alleged involvement.
 A 2002 U.S. State Department investigation found "no evidence" that UNFPA knowingly took part in forced abortions.
 The organization has stated that it "has never, and will never, be involved in coercion in China or any part of the world".

 In 2010, the Harper government in Canada announced a maternal health development aid plan for the upcoming G8 summit which did not include financial support for abortion or contraception, drawing comparisons to the Mexico City policy.